Midnight145/Falling-Block-Game/README.md

 Known Bugs:

-bottom boundary can be broken

-None
+all boundaries broken, z, s rotation broken

 To Do: